 I understand that there are many ways I can support fundraising and help celebrate our donors.

-Since fundraising is not just just about asking for money, I know I can play a valuable role even if I am not out there soliciting – (by listing my relationships, meeting prospects, thanking donors, involving new people, etc)
+Since fundraising is not just just about asking for money, I know I can play a valuable role even if I am not out there soliciting – by opening doors, making connections, meeting prospects, thanking donors, involving new people, and more.

-I will help foster an organizational culture that will support philanthropy.
+7. I will help foster an organization culture that will support fundraising and philanthropy.

 Knowing that change is hard for all organizations, including ours – I will be open to new ideas and new ways of doing things.